With 1,000 experts fitting

 We have thousands of brake parts available including pads, discs, drums, shoes, calipers, cylinders, hoses, and cables.

-Our Price Promise to you – if you can find the same product at a lower price, in stock locally within 7 days of purchase – we promise to beat that competitor's written quotation.
+Our Price Promise to you – if you can find the same product at a lower price, in stock locally within 7 days of purchase – we promise to match that competitor's written quotation.

-How much do brake repairs cost?
+How much do brake pads and brake discs cost?

 Brake pads wear faster than you might expect, especially with the start-stop traffic we find ourselves in in the UK, but they are often one of the most neglected ‘wear and tear’ items.
 Unlike tyres, you can’t ‘see’ your brake pads and as they tend to wear over time it’s easy to miss the tell-tale signs.